survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 Linting does **not** replace proper testing, but it can complement testing approaches.
 It is one way to harden a codebase and make it a little harder to break.
 This is particularly important as the size of your project grows and it becomes more challenging to manage.

-## Webpack and JSHint

-Interestingly, no JSLint loader seems to exist for webpack yet.
-Fortunately, there's one for JSHint.
-You could set it up on a legacy project easily.
-The key is in configuring [jshint-loader](https://www.npmjs.com/package/jshint-loader).

-JSHint will look into specific rules to apply from `.jshintrc`.
-You can also define custom settings within a `jshint` object at your webpack configuration.
-Exact configuration options have been covered at [the JSHint documentation](http://jshint.com/docs/) in detail.

 ## Setting Up ESLint

 ![ESLint](images/eslint.png)